ARTEMUS

 1. Education & Training

-2. A Broker Authority
+2. Obtain Your Broker Authority

 3. Build Industry Knowledge

-4. Develop Relationships
+4. Develop Carrier and Shipper Relationships

-5. Gain Experience Through Apprenticeship Or Internship
+5. Gain Experience Through Apprenticeships or Internships

 Related: How To Choose A Freight Forwarder?
 10 Critical Aspects